leaf2326/leaf2326/README.md

   I pursue programming and computer science both as a hobby and academically.

 - 💻 **Favorite Language: C++**
-  I love C++, but I also use other languages!
+  I love C++, but I also use other languages as needed.

 - 🤔 **Math**
   Not very skilled at math (still learning).